atonya-bravin/alx-system_engineering-devops/0x00-shell_basics/README.md

 **Solution breakdown**
 `0 string SCHOOL School data`
 `!:mime School`
-We start by defining the offset, then declare the type we want to supply and the character set to look for **School**.
+We start by defining the offset, then declare the type we want to supply **string** and the character set to look for **SCHOOL**.
 We then provide the description that will be displayed when we trie to see all the files in the directory.
 `!:mime School` ==> The exclamation mark (!) indicates that this is a "magic" file header, and the ":mime" keyword specifies the MIME type associated with the file type. `School` defines the mime type of the document